rstudio/keras3/docs/dev/reference/op_image_scale_and_translate.md

 - output_shape:

-  Integer output shape.
+  Integer vector giving the output shape, with one value per image dimension.

 - scale:

-  Numeric vector with one scale per spatial dimension.
+  Numeric length-`K` vector containing the scale for each selected spatial dimension.

 - translation:

-  Numeric vector with one translation per spatial dimension.
+  Numeric length-`K` vector containing the translation for each selected spatial dimension.

 - spatial_dims:

-  Integer vector of 1-based spatial dimensions to which `scale` and `translation` apply.
+  Integer length-`K` vector of 1-based spatial dimensions to which `scale` and `translation` apply.

 - method: